 Take a look at your assets and rank them in order of liquidity.
 If you don’t have any cash to cover an emergency, start with that: an emergency fund.
 Add to this as much as you possibly can.
-A comfortable amount would be enough to cover your basic needs and expenses for three to six months if you lost your job today.
+A comfortable amount would cover your basic needs and expenses for three to six months if you lost your job.
 And that amount, of course, is not the same for everyone.
 It varies based on factors such as your specific monthly expenses, family and living situation.

 An emergency fund may be the easiest way to start building liquid assets, but there are other ways, too.
-You can try a hands-off robo-advisor or use a variety of tools – from mobile banking apps to investment apps – that don’t require more than a couple dollars to get started.
+You can try a hands-off robo-advisor or use a variety of tools, like mobile banking apps to investment apps – that don’t require more than a couple dollars to use.
 You can also use a budgeting calculator to do some short-term planning and an investment calculator to get a sense of how your assets could grow over time.

 Making sure you have plenty in cash and other liquid assets is crucial – not just to cover everyday expenses, but also to allow you to handle an emergency or big life change.
 Understanding which of your assets are more liquid than others will save you time – as well as potential obstacles – in the long run.

 For instance, when you apply for a mortgage, lenders can look at the amount of liquid assets you have.
-They do this to ensure that should anything happen – like a job loss or other financial emergency – you’d still be able to continue making monthly mortgage payments.
+They do this to ensure that should anything happen, you’d still be able to continue making monthly mortgage payments.
 Lenders may also evaluate you in the same way when you apply for a car loan.

-- Get some expert advice.
-Talk to your financial advisor about different investment opportunities that match your style and preference.
+- Talk to a financial advisor about different investment opportunities that match your style and preference.
 Don’t have an advisor yet?
 Finding the right one doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three possible financial advisors in your area in five minutes.
+Get started now.

 Photo credit: ©iStock.com/PredragImages, ©iStock.com/MicroStockHub, ©iStock.com/designer491